Zubyk-Yaroslav/JS_2048/README.md

 ```
 $ npm install / npm i
 $ npm start
-$ npm run lint for lint checking (html, js and scss)
+To run this command, for lint checking (html, js and scss)
+$ npm run lint
 ```